brianjkim94/firstprojectBlackJack21/README.md

 ## <span style="font-size:larger;">**BLACKJACK GAME OF 21**</span>

-SEI Project 1: Blackjack the game of 21
+SEI Project 1: Blackjack The Game of 21

 Casino at your fingertips.
 An online game of Blackjack!